 What are the symptoms of HPV?

 Some people who have been infected with the HPV virus know they have it because they have genital warts or an abnormal Pap test.
 However, most people do not know they have HPV because they have no symptoms.
 If a young woman has a type of HPV that causes cervical dysplasia, she may have changes on her Pap test.
 Otherwise, it is unlikely that she will be aware that she has HPV.
-For young women who have the type of HPV type that causes condyloma acuminata (genital warts), she may have one or more soft, moist, flesh or pink colored bumps somewhere on her genital area.
-She may have one wart or she could have a cluster of warts that resemble a cauliflower.
+For young peoplewho have the type of HPV that causes condyloma acuminata (genital warts), they may have one or more soft, moist, flesh or pink colored bumps somewhere on the genital area.
+It could be have one wart or theycould have a cluster of warts that resemble a cauliflower.
 The warts may be itchy but they are usually painless unless they are located in a location that becomes irritated.

 How is HPV Spread?

 HPV and genital warts are usually spread by direct skin-to-skin contact during vaginal, anal, or oral sex with someone who is infected with HPV.
 Condoms and dental dams (used as a barrier during oral sex) can help protect against HPV, but they aren’t 100% effective because warts can be found on skin that isn’t covered by a condom.
 The only 100% effective way to prevent exposure to HPV is to avoid sexual activity that involves any genital contact.